LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 # Arbitrum One Mainnet Data Feeds

-Arbitrum-One is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code.
+Arbitrum One is a layer 2 scaling solution for Ethereum, employing optimistic rollups to significantly increase transaction throughput and reduce fees by processing transactions off-chain and settling them periodically on the Ethereum mainnet.

-Please see below for our Chainlink data feed offerings ('**jobs**') on the Arbitrum-One network.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA), or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes")!
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Arbitrum One network.
+If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: